rjsf-team/react-jsonschema-form/README.md

 #### Hidden widgets

-It's possible to use an hidden widget for a given field by setting the `ui:widget` uiSchema directive to `hidden` for this field:
+It's possible to use a hidden widget for a given field by setting the `ui:widget` uiSchema directive to `hidden` for this field:

 ```js
 const schema = {